laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 Furthermore, what some argue to be the heaviest burden, is the shameful blaming emotions that the victim directs toward themselves.

-These self blaming emotions that bullying victims frequently experience can be especially out of place and neglecting of factors out of the victims control that are facilitating the situation.
+These self blaming emotions that bullying victims frequently experience are fails to consider factors out of the victims control that are facilitating the situation.

 One of these factors out of the victims control is the ***bullying spiral***.